Doguwa

 Doguwa is a Local Government Area in the extreme south of Kano State, Nigeria.
 Its headquarters are in the town of Riruwai.

-It has an area of 1,473 km and a population of 151,181 at the 2006 census.
+It has an area of 1,473 km^{2} and a population of 151,181 at the 2006 census Inhabitants, with the Hausa and Fulani tribes accounting for the great majority of the population.
+Islam is the most common religion in the region, and Hausa and Fufulde are the two most generally spoken languages.
+The Falgore woodland is one of the area's well-known features.

 The postal code of the area is 710.